-The Department's specific educational activities and teaching within the curriculum is described below in more detail.
-In brief, the Department is responsible for an introductory neuroscience course (Communication, Nerves and Psyche), has major roles in the courses

-Energy and Metabolism, Circulation and respiration in semester 1, Growth and Development, Homeostasis and Endocrinology, semester 2, is responsible for Neurobiology, Homeostasis and Intervention, semester 3, and has an overall administrative and pedagogical responsibility for Clinical Medicine IV, semester 8.
+The Department's specific educational activities and teaching within the curriculum is described in more detail below, in the sections dealing with the teaching of each unit.
+In brief, the Department is responsible for an introductory neuroscience course (Communication, Nerves and Psyche), has major roles in the courses Energy and Metabolism, Circulation and respiration in semester 1, Growth and Development, Homeostasis and Endocrinology, semester 2, is responsible for Neurobiology, Homeostasis and Intervention, semester 3, and has an overall administrative and pedagogical responsibility for Clinical Medicine IV, semester 8.
 The Department's teaching commitments include integrated preclinical-clinical neuroscience, neurology, neurosurgery, clinical neurophysiology, rehabilitation medicine, psychiatry and ophthalmology.